ROOTBABU/rootbabu.github.io/docs/assets/markdown/basics/low-level-function.md

 - **testCallDoesNotExist:** This function takes in an address argument, `_addr`.
 It checks that the call was successful and emits an event called `Response` with the success status and the result of the function call.

 ## Delegatecall

+Delegatecall is a way for one contract to use another contract's code and make changes to the first contract's storage while using the first contract's msg.sender.
+It allows a contract to call another contract's functions while keeping the same storage and msg.sender as the first contract.

+For example, let's say you have two contracts: Contract A and Contract B. Contract A has a function called "transfer" that allows it to transfer a certain amount of tokens to a specified address.
+Contract B has a function called "executeTransfer" that calls the "transfer" function from Contract A.